-Major research gaps remain.
-One big issue is "policy endogeneity": how future policies, such as carbon taxes in the 2030's, are affected by economic decisions taken today.
-These in turn depend on people's expectations.
-If firms and households expect policy to be weak, they have an incentive to invest in more fossil-based assets, making it harder to tighten policy later.
-Yet literature on the interaction between climate policies and people's expectations remains limited.
-There is also too little work on the distributional impacts of asset stranding and proposed compensation schemes: who is likely to win and lose?
+Major research gaps remain, highlighting the need for continued inguiry and analysis.
+One big issue is "policy endogeneity": how future policies, such as carbon taxes in the 2030s, are affected by economic decisions taken today.
+These decisions, in turn, depend on people's expectations about future policy actions.
+If firms and households expect policy to be weak, they have an incentive to invest in more fossil-based assets now, which would make it harder to tighten policy later.
+Yet literature on the interaction between climate policies and people's expectations remains limited, indicating a significant gap in our understanding of these dynamics.
+There is also too little work on the distributional impacts of asset stranding and proposed compensation schemes, which raises important questions: Who is likely to win and lose?
 How will income and wealth inequality be affected?
-Finally, we need more work that combines economics and political science, to see how current policies change the prospects for future climate politics.
+Addressing these questions is crucial for designing fair and effective climate policies.
+Finally, there is a need for more work that combines economics and political science, as interdisciplinary approaches could provide deeper insights into how current policies change the prospects for future climate politics and the broader societal impacts.

-Important policy implications from the review are that carbon prices are not optimal if policymakers do not commit to them.
-Without clear price signals, it is rational for actors to keep investing in carbon-intensive capital, thereby amplifying the problem of asset stranding.
-Policies should aim at stopping further investments into polluting durable capital stocks as the long lifetime of such assets creates an incentive to water down future climate action, and thus a commitment to future carbon emissions.
-Banning fossil investments and subsidizing investments into energy-efficient capital and renewable energy could reduce stranded assets in the future and pave the way for credible carbon pricing.
+Important policy implications from the review underscore the fact that carbon prices are not optimal if policymakers do not commit to them.
+Without clear price signals, it is rational for actors to continue investing in carbon-intensive capital, thereby amplifying the problem of asset stranding.
+Policies should aim at stopping further investments into polluting durable capital stocks, as the long lifetime of such assets creates an incentive to water down future climate action, thus making it harder to achieve the necessary reductions in carbon emissions.
+In this context, banning fossil investments and subsidizing investments into energyefficient capital and renewable energy could be effective strategies to reduce stranded assets in the future and pave the way for credible carbon pricing.
 Finally, policymakers could tip expectation-driven equilibria by triggering socioeconomic tipping points, for instance by decisively encouraging low carbon assets.
-This could facilitate rapid changes required for a net-zero carbon economy.
+This could facilitate the rapid changes required for a net-zero carbon economy, ensuring that climate goals are met in a timely manner.